 -

-On the latest episode of “KRWG Music Spotlight” on KRWG-TV, Scott Brocato talks with local singer-songwriter Travis James Manning.
+On the next episode of “KRWG Music Spotlight”, airing Saturday night at 10 on KRWG-TV, Scott Brocato will welcome local singer/songwriter C.M.
+Adams.

 -